Machine Learning & Signals Learning

 The corresponding SSE loss function (2.4) is

-and the corresponding optimal minimum (Eq.
-(2.7)) results from the solution of normal equation (matrix form)
+• Proof.
+The corresponding optimal minimum (Eq.
+(2.7)) results from the solution of normal equation (in matrix form)

 \begin{equation} \label {eq-ls-gradient} \begin{aligned} \nabla _\bw \mathcal {L}(\cdot ) &=-\bX ^T\left (\by - \bX \bw \right ) = 0 \end {aligned} \end{equation}